llambiel/letsecureme/post.md

 ![alt text](images/securityheaders2.png "securityheaders.io final check")

-"A" grade, much better !
+"A" grade, much better!
 Some of you may have noticied that we didn't enable HPKP (HTTP Public Key Pinning), which would have allowed us to get the A+ grade.
 In fact we skipped that header as it could really screw your website if the feature is not well understood and carefully planned.
 This header will be covered in an upcoming detailed blog post.

 ## Summary

-Let's Encrypt can be easilly deployed and maintened on top of Nginx.
-Specific SSL and browser headers hardening must be deployed in order to ensure a modern and secure web deployement.
+Let's Encrypt can be easily deployed and maintained on top of Nginx.
+Specific SSL and browser headers hardening must be deployed in order to ensure a modern and secure web deployment.

-## Try it yourelf!
+## Try it yourself!

 Want to try it by yourself ? just request a free trial at [Exoscale](https://www.exoscale.ch)